 Our Share Trading Procedure provides guidance to directors, officers and employees in relation to their trading in securities.

-We have reporting mechanisms in place for directors, employees and contractors to report activity that they suspect is illegal, unethical or breaches the Code of Conduct.
-These reporting mechanisms are outlined in the Code of Conduct and applicable procedures.
+We have reporting mechanisms in place for directors, employees, contractors and third parties to report activity that they suspect is illegal, unethical or breaches the Code of Conduct.

 Principle 4: Safeguard integrity in financial reporting

-The Audit and Finance Committee is also the primary point of reference for CS Energy’s external auditor, the Auditor-General of Queensland.
-The Committee accepts reports from Deloitte (as delegated contract auditor to the Queensland Audit Office) and overseas progress on implementing recommendations from those reports.
+The Committee is also the primary point of reference for CS Energy’s external auditor, the Auditor-General of Queensland.
+The Committee accepts reports from representatives and overseas progress on implementing recommendations from those reports.

 CS Energy’s assurance function provides independent, objective assurance to the Board and brings a systematic and disciplined approach to reviewing, evaluating and continuously improving the effectiveness of the company’s governance, risk management and internal controls.